Spy × Family: Manga

 Viz Media began publishing Spy × Family in English digitally on their website for free on September 22, 2019.
+The Viz version is translated by Casey Loe.
 They released the first volume in print in Q2 2020.

-The manga series has one companion book, Spy × Family Official Fanbook: Eyes Only.
-The book, serving as a collective information book, was published on May 2, 2022.
-It includes detailed information and analysis about the series' characters and worlds, colored artworks, early character designs, guests' art contributions, a long interview with Endo, and commentary on most chapters by Endo and Lin.
-On February 3, 2023, Viz Media announced that they have licensed the companion book for English publication.
+The manga series has one companion book, Spy × Family Official Fanbook: Eyes Only ,published on May 2, 2022.
+A comprehensive collection of information, it includes detailed information and analysis about the series' characters and worlds, colored artworks, early character designs, guest artist contributions, a long interview with Endo, and commentary on most chapters by Endo and Lin.
+On February 3, 2023, Viz Media announced that they had licensed the companion book for English publication.
+The companion book was released on October 3, 2023.